EnriqueOrtiz95/bankistApp/README.md

 # >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>> FUNCTIONALITY <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<

-#BankistApp allows you to keep track of your transactions through a bank account, you will deposit $500 in entrance for opening your bank account.
+#BankistApp allows you to keep track of your transactions through a bank account, you will get $500 deposited in entrance for opening your bank account.

 #In the beginning of the app you will find an interface where you can login through your user and PIN, you have to create one in the pink field "Here"